yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/migrate-steps.md

 type: docs
 ---

-This page describes the steps to perform and verify a successful offline migration to YugabyteDB.
+The following page describes the steps to perform and verify a successful offline migration to YugabyteDB.

 ## Migration workflow